You know a good leader when you see one.

 destructive, hurts morale, and causes division.
 May relish confrontation as a

-way to show superiority. |
+way to show superiority. | Embraces and encourages

 constructive conflict.
 Looks to get stakeholders into dialogue and to openly debate differing perspectives. |

-Creativity feels like a burden.
+| Creativity | Creativity feels like a burden.
 Feels uneasy about change and prefers

 a risk-free route by sticking with the

-Views time and energy spent on creativity as a distraction from
+status quo. | Views time and energy spent on creativity as a distraction from

 "real" work.
 Not interested in the ideas of others.
 Takes credit if

-Fosters creativity by giving others the opportunity to provide
+there are new ideas that do work. | Fosters creativity by giving others the opportunity to provide

 input.
 Leads by asking questions.
 Willing to let others test new ideas to see